babyfish-ct/graphql-ts-client/README.md

 "codegen": "node scripts/GraphQLCodeGenerator.js"
 ```

-### 5. Generate TS code
+### 5. Generate TS code(depends on server)

 Goto the root dir of your app, execute

 ```
 yarn codegen
 ```
 * Notes: This is a one-time job!
 Be different with code generator of other similar frameworks or the compiler of relay, you need not to genrate code again and again.
-After this step, you can forget the code generator until the server-side team tell you their interface has been changed.*
+After this step, you can forget the code generator until the server-side team tell you their interface has been changed. *

 ### 6. Change react code
 Change 'src/App.tsx' of your app, like this